 From October 2011 to September 2016, the Language & Brain Lab’s major project was: WORDS: Asymmetry, change and processing in phonological mental representation.
 The project was funded by the European Research Council (ERC) under an Advanced Investigator Award to the PI, Professor Aditi Lahiri.
 The five-year project combined approaches from historical linguistics, psycholinguistics, neurolinguistics, phonology and computational modelling to examine the abstract representation of words.

 Sentence Processing Laboratory

 Professor Matt Husband undertakes research into the syntax-semantics interface and language processing.
 His lab focuses on predictive mechanisms and memory architectures in sentence processing, addressing questions about the real-time processing of grammatically-determined aspects of sentence interpretation.
 Prof Husband’s research makes use of behavioral and neurophysiological techniques, including eye movements and electroencephalography.

 Lexical Functional Grammar

 Much research on syntax in the Faculty is within the framework of Lexical Functional Grammar, a constraint-based linguistic theory which represents different aspects of the structure of an utterance as separate but related grammatical modules.
-Professor Mary Dalrymple, Dr Louise Mycock, and Dr John Lowe have recently authored The Oxford Reference Guide to Lexical Functional Grammar, to be published by Oxford University Press in 2019.
+Professor Mary Dalrymple, Dr Louise Mycock, and Dr John Lowe recently authored The Oxford Reference Guide to Lexical Functional Grammar, published by Oxford University Press in 2019.